 10:35 – 11:50 am

-Leadership 1 – COU Update Presenter: Peter Gooch, Senior Director, Policy and Analysis, Council of Ontario Universities
+Leadership 1 – COU Update Presenter: Julia Colyar, Senior Policy Analyst, Council of Ontario Universities

 The Council of Ontario Universities (COU) advances higher education in Ontario through advocacy, research and policy development.
-Working closely with the provincial and federal governments, they facilitate discussion and advocate on a wide range of university issues.
-Peter Gooch, the Senior Director, Policy and Analysis will present an update on current key issues affecting the higher education sector such a as tuition and funding, demographic changes, online learning and the new Ontario Online Learning Consortium, credit transfer and more.
+Working closely with the provincial and federal governments, COU facilitates discussion and advocates on a wide range of university issues.
+Julia Coylar, Senior Policy Analyst will present an update on current key issues affecting the higher education sector such a as tuition and funding, demographic changes, online learning and the new Ontario Online Learning Consortium, credit transfer and more.

 Graduate Studies 1 – Roundtable I on Hot Topics